-"Occupational license" means [a certificate verifying a person has met qualifications prescribed by an issuing State agency for occupations designated by the New Jersey Department of Labor and Workforce Development] the license required to ensure that only qualified individuals work in occupations that affect the health and safety of the public in the State.
-Individuals seeking such a license must meet specific qualifications mandated by State law or regulation.
+"Occupational license" means the license required to ensure that only qualified individuals work in occupations that affect the health and safety of the public in the State.
+Individuals seeking such a license must meet specific qualifications mandated by State law, rules, or regulation.

-"Official transcript" means [an individual's] a person's record of high school, adult high school, or college courses, grades, and credits awarded, or a record of [General Educational Development (GED)] an NJHSEA or other [adult assessment test scores] assessments approved by the State Board of Education.
+"Official transcript" means [an individual's] a person's record of high school, adult high school, or college courses, grades, and credits awarded, or a record of [General Educational Development (GED)] an NJHSEA or other [adult assessment test scores] [[assessments]] assessment approved by the State Board of Education.